Jacqueline Destremps – Co-Founder, 100+ Women Who Care Valley of the Sun

 Steering Team and Co-Chair of 2019 Leadership Conference, 100 Who Care Alliance

-She was invited to speak at both the 2015 and 2017 100 Who Care Alliance Conferences in Chicago to share her experience with marketing and social media and is now the co-chair for the 2019 Leadership Conference set to take place in Scottsdale, AZ.
+She was invited to speak at both the 2015 and 2017 100 Who Care Alliance Conferences in Chicago to share her experience with marketing and social media and served as the co-chair for the 2019 Leadership Conference that took place in Scottsdale, AZ.

 Traci Richards – Co-Founder, 100 Women Who Care Northern Virginia